javascript-tutorial/fr.javascript.info/1-js/04-object-basics/06-constructor-new/article.md

   // this = {};  (implicitement)
 */!*

-  // ajoute des propriétés à this this.name = name;
+  // Ajoute des propriétés à this this.name = name;
   this.isAdmin = false;